hazelcast/hazelcast/site/docs/sql/job-management.md

 DROP JOB [IF EXISTS] job_name [WITH SNAPSHOT snapshot_name]
 ```

-- `IF EXISTS`: return silently if the job doesn't exist
+- `IF EXISTS`: return silently if the job doesn't exist or already
+terminated

 - `WITH SNAPSHOT`: export a named snapshot before cancelling the job
   (Enterprise feature)